 Key performance areas (KPA) are categories in which Jackson County must have success to achieve its vision for arts and culture.
 Five KPAs were identified, and an outcome statement established for each.
 To make progress toward achieving the outcomes in each of the KPAs, strategic priorities were identified.

 KEY PERFORMANCE AREAS

-accessibility // education // infrastructure // partnerships // marketing the arts will be considered as significant in everyone's lives as breathing fresh air, eating clean foods, and performing physical exercise.
+accessibility // education // infrastructure // partnerships // marketing

+My hope is that someday the arts will be considered as significant in everyone's lives as breathing fresh air. eating clean foods, and performing physical exercise.